supreethr23/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-DirectMode.md

     ![](./media/dc-7.png "Lab Environment")

-1. On Review + Create blade, you can check all the given details and click on the **Create** button to start the Azure Arc data controller deployment.
+1. On Review + Create Blade, you can check all the given details and click on the **Create** button to start the Azure Arc data controller deployment.

     > **Note:** The deployment of the Azure Arc data controller can take up to 10 minutes to complete.